-This is why it is often regarded as an emergency solution for those who don’t have a thermometer to cook with.
+This is why it is often regarded as an emergency solution for those who don’t have a thermometer handy.
 But, seriously jump onto Amazon and buy one for a couple of bucks!

-Like a thermometer for cooking as well, a toothpick can also be placed in the middle of the cheesecake.
+Like the thermometer put the toothpick in the middle of the cheesecake.
 The difference is that instead of having to rely on a specific read, you have to be relying on your observation and assessment abilities.

 Here are step-by-step directions on how to use a toothpick to verify if your cheesecake is undercooked:

 - Examine the toothpick to check whether there is any remaining cake batter.
-If there is liquid drippy on it, or feels a bit wet, it’s an indication that the cake is being undercooked.
+If there is, it’s an indication that the cake is being undercooked.

-- When the toothpick appears dry and is clear then the cheesecake has been made.
+- When the toothpick appears dry and is clear then the cheesecake has is done.

-- When the cheesecake appears to be undercooked then bake it for about a couple of minutes and then give it another go.
-To prevent the cheesecake from getting damaged be sure to make the same hole you would for the thermometer.
+- When the cheesecake appears to be undercooked, then bake it for about a few more minutes and then give it another go.
+To prevent the cheesecake from getting damaged be sure to pop it in the same hole you used before.

 This is a straightforward test that does not require any tools and can be done with your fingertips.
-Although it’s a very easy test, however, this test demands you be cautious, as you may end up damaging or breaking the cheesecake’s surface.
+Although it’s a very easy test, this test demands caution, as you may end up damaging or breaking the cheesecake’s surface.

-These are step-by-step directions for performing the test of pressure on cheesecakes:
+These are step-by-step directions for performing a pressure test on cheesecakes:

-- Then, use one or two fingers to gently rub the cheesecake’s middle to test the degree of doneness.
+- Then, use one or two fingers to gently indent the cheesecake’s middle to test the degree of doneness.
 Don’t press too hard.

 - If the middle of the cheesecake seems solid with a bit of flex, it is cooked perfectly.

-- If your finger sinks to the center of the cake and emerges with a little bit of cake over it your cake maybe isn’t cooked enough and will require a longer baking time.
+- If your finger sinks further towards the bottom of the cake and emerges with a little bit of cake over it, your cake is probably not cooked enough.

 - Put it back in the oven to bake for an additional five minutes before checking it again with the same method.

-This is the last method you can tell if the cheesecake you bought is cooked to perfection or not just by taking a look.
+This is the last method you can use to tell if the cheesecake is cooked to perfection or not just by taking a look.
 Here’s how:

 - The edges get cooked prior to the middle of the cake.
-That is the reason when a 1/2-inch circle around the edges begins becoming golden-brown and puffy, be assured that your cheesecake has been baked to perfection and waiting to be served.
+When a 1/2-inch circle around the edges starts to turn golden-brown and puffy, be assured that your cheesecake is baked to perfection and ready to cool and serve.

-- In contrast, the center must remain light and slightly flabby.
+- In contrast, the center must remain light and slightly bouncy.
 If it’s hard and begins to show a bit of hue, that means it has been cooked too long.

-- On the contrary, if the edges appear to be pale while the center remains in a liquid state that it is undercooked and requires a longer baking time.
+- If the edges appear to be pale while the center is liquid, it is undercooked and requires a longer baking time.

 Another method to tell whether the cheesecake is cooked is to check the shine of the surface.
-The cheesecake that has been cooked is likely to have an attractive surface, while the one that is cooked to perfection is not as shiny.
+The cheesecake that is undercooked is likely to have an glossy surface, while the one that is cooked to perfection is not as shiny.

 How To Fix An Undercooked Cheesecake

-Finding the perfect cheesecake perfect can be difficult and could take a few attempts to make it perfect.
-The good thing is that even if it does end in a dish that’s not cooked properly it is possible to remedy it:
+Baking the perfect cheesecake can be difficult and could take a few attempts.
+The good thing is that even if is not cooked properly, it is possible to remedy it:

 1. Let It Rest

-Sometimes, all that is needed is time and some rest.
-Contrary to most baked desserts that can be ready for serving within a few minutes of taking them from the oven, cheesecakes take some time to set and also have an extended cooling time.
+Sometimes, all that is needed is time for it to rest.
+Contrary to most baked desserts that can be ready for serving within a few minutes of taking them from the oven, cheesecakes take some time to set and need an extended cooling time.

-The most effective way to cool down a cheesecake is to put it in the fridge for a few hours, but preferably overnight prior to being cut into pieces and served.
+The most effective way to cool down a cheesecake is to put it in the fridge for a few hours, but overnight is preferable.

-As it cools it gets firmer at the center without assistance.
+As it cools it gets firmer at the center, naturally.
 Sometimes, this is all it takes to repair a sloppy cheesecake.

 2. Water Bath

-The water bath is a typical method of baking that is used for ensuring that the cake is cooked evenly and that no cracks develop on the baking surface.
+The water bath is a typical method of baking used to ensure the cake is cooked evenly and that no cracks develop on the baking surface.

 If you’re looking for the perfect cheesecake, with the right texture, we suggest you make use of an immersion bath.
-The first step is to cover your baking pan with aluminum foil and then place it inside larger pans filled that are filled with warm water.
+The first step is to cover your baking pan with aluminum foil and then place it inside a larger pan filled with warm water.

-Make sure you don’t overfill it with water.
-Typically, 1 inch of hot water will be enough.
+Make sure you don’t overfill it; typically, an inch of hot water will be enough.

-But, be aware that even though this method has proven successful in some instances, however, it is not advised to bake the cheesecake over again since the odds of it being damaged are extremely high.
+in some instances, however, it is not advisable to bake the cheesecake over again since the odds of it being damaged are extremely high.

-If, after putting it in the refrigerator overnight, you discover that it’s not been set, remove it and let it cool to the temperature of the room.
+If, after putting it in the refrigerator overnight, you discover that it’s not set, remove it and let it cool to room temperature.
 Make your water bath and place the cake into it.

-The oven should be turned on and adjusted to a low to moderate temperature, as you don’t want to cook the cake too much and cause cracks on the edges.
+The oven should be turned on and adjusted to a low to moderate temperature, as you don’t want to overcook the cake and cause cracked edges.